 Indianapolis/ New York: Bobbs-Merrill Company, 1974.
-Twenty-fifth Anniversary edition.
+Twenty-fifth Anniversary edition of Ayn Rand's first major literary success.
 Octavo, original red cloth.
 Inscribed by the author on the half title page, "To Demetria Ridosh -Cordially- Ayn Rand 10/23/75."
 Fine in a very good dust jacket with some closed tears and small chips.
 Although Rand was a previously published novelist and had a successful Broadway play, she faced difficulty in finding a publisher she thought right for The Fountainhead.
 She let Macmillian Publishing go when they rejected her demand for better publicity (Branden, 1986), and when her agent criticized the novel, she fired him and handled submissions herself (Burns, 2009).
 After sifting through eleven more publishers, Rand finally released The Fountainhead with Bobbs-Merrill Company in 1943.
 The reception was instant, and The Fountainhead became a bestseller in two years.
 The protagonist, Howard Roark, whose character was thought to be inspired by Frank Lloyd Wright, is a young architect fighting against convention.
 Cited by numerous architects as an inspiration, Ayn Rand said the theme of the book was "individualism versus collectivism, not within politics but within a man's soul."
 Rand chose architecture as the analogy of her heady themes because of the context of the ascent of modern architecture.
 It provided an appropriate mode to make relevant her beliefs that the individual is of supreme value, the "fountainhead" of creativity, and that selfishness, properly understood as ethical egoism, is a virtue.
 Some critics consider The Fountainhead to be Rand's best novel (Merill, 1991).
 Indeed, philosopher Mark Kingwell described it as "Rand's best work" (Kingwell, 2006).
 (Inventory #: 21020)

 You can be confident that when you make a purchase through ABAA.org, the item is sold by an ABAA member in full compliance with our Code of Ethics.
 Our sellers guarantee your order will be shipped promptly and that all items are as described.
 Buy with confidence through ABAA.org.